mcamilaelsevier/Remove_duplicate_files/README.md

-## Research Output Data Cleaning Script
+## RESEARCH OUTPUT DATA CLEANING SCRIPT

 This Python script is designed to help clean up research output data by removing duplicate file information in the `electronicVersions` section for each research output in the Pure system.